 Email the completed template to [email protected]

 NOTE: This template is used multiple times over the course of the Challenge.
 The first use is to submit your preliminary entry where the target use case must be identified.
 The first submission should reflect a reasonable assessment of the problem and your solution.
-As the Challenge progresses, there will be additional, announced, opportunities to offer updated submissions, with the final submission of your solution due on February 1, 2020.
+As the Challenge progresses, there will be additional, announced, opportunities to offer updated submissions.